Breadcrumb

 British Columbia Specific Information

-What is colorectal cancer?
+What is metastatic or recurrent colorectal cancer?

 Metastatic cancer is cancer that has spread to other parts of the body.
 When colon or rectal cancer spreads, it most often spreads to the liver.
 Sometimes it spreads to the lungs, bones, or other organs in the body.

-Colon and rectal cancers often return months or years after treatment.
+Colon and rectal cancers can return months or years after treatment.
 This is called recurrent cancer.
 If the original cancer was removed before it was able to spread, the chances that it will return are lower.

+Doctors don't know the exact cause of metastatic or recurrent colorectal cancer.
 Sometimes cancer cells are too small to be found by tests.
 These cells may continue to grow and show up later as metastatic cancer, even years after treatment.

 What are the symptoms?

-How is metastatic or recurrent colorectal cancer diagnosed?
+How is it diagnosed?

 Colon or rectal cancer that has spread or returned is diagnosed using a physical examination and several tests, including blood tests, chest X-rays, bone scans, ultrasounds, and CT, PET, or MRI scans.
+The diagnosis is usually confirmed with a biopsy.

-How is it treated?
+How is metastatic or recurrent colorectal cancer treated?

 Health Tools